MohakWaghchaure/assignment-dune-security/README.md

 # Dune Security Frontend Engineering Assignment

-This project outlines the technologies, libraries, and languages used in the **Dune Security Frontend Engineering Assignment**.
+This file outlines the technologies, libraries, and languages used in the **Dune Security Frontend Engineering Assignment**.
 The project is live at [https://assignment-dune-security.vercel.app/](https://assignment-dune-security.vercel.app/).

 ## Technologies and Libraries Used